sgtRoberty/Mascot-Tutorial/README.md

 ### Set the clock model (Clock Model)

+Now, we move to the _Clock Model_ tab.
 For rapidly evolving viruses, the assumption of a strict molecular clock is often made, meaning that the molecular clock is the same on each branch of the phylogeny.
-To decrease the burnin phase, we can set the initial value to 0.005.
+To reduce the burn-in phase, we can set the **initial value to 0.005**.
+Please note that this is **not** the prior on the clock rate (yet), but the **starting value** of the parameter in MCMC.

 <figure>